johnmr922/flutter_demo/README.md

 This project is a starting point for a Flutter language learning.

 # To Do List
-Day1  ..
-Custom Splash Screen and Navigation Drawer
+- Day1  * Custom Splash Screen and Navigation Drawer
+- Day2  * Tab Layout and BottonNaviagtion

 Screenshoot